13 Quick And Effective Home Remedies For Constipation

 Illustration: StyleCraze Design Team

 Several health and lifestyle factors can cause constipation in children and adults.
 Apart from not being able to pass stools, gas, bloating, pain in the lower abdomen, feeling of fullness are some of the symptoms of constipation.
 Eating right, sleeping just enough, and visiting the loo at the same time every day are some of the lifestyle changes that may help relieve the symptoms of constipation.
 The home remedies mentioned in this article can help you relieve the symptoms of constipation.
+It’s also important to know and avoid foods that cause constipation.
+Learning about the right foods to include in your diet and the ones to exclude can help you maintain a healthy digestive system and prevent constipation.
 However, consult a doctor if your symptoms do not recede even after using these home remedies.

 Frequently Asked Questions